zpainter/iassist/content/about/general-assembly-minutes-2008.md

 Treasurer -- J Green

-The membership is stable, new rates reflecting current state of US\$.
+The membership is stable, new rates reflecting current state of US$.
-Have a surplus of \$125,000 (mostly in Canadian & UK funds).
+Have a surplus of $125,000 (mostly in Canadian & UK funds).
 The budget for the current year was presented.

 6. Reports of regional secretaries